 Change the Batteries Regularly –

 If you don’t change your hearing aid batteries regularly, it can even damage the hearing aid.
 The cells can become corroded due to the captured moisture, and it can result in damage to your hearing aid.
 Always remove the battery when you are not using the hearing aid for a few days.
 And before putting back the batteries, always clean the patch before putting it back.
 So gently swab them down with the help of cotton putting it back.
 Dirty cells can create unhappy circumstances for you.
+For people with dexterity issues, changing batteries can be a chore, so hearing aids that are rechargeable are a great option.

 Keep Your Devices, Earwax Free -